 Post Operative Instructions

-Following periodontal surgery, the discomfort level often varies from patient to patient and even from one area to another in the same mouth.
-You may have been given a longer lasting local anesthetic and it is not uncommon for you to remain “numb” for several hours after surgery.
-In order to minimize the discomfort, it is best to start taking your prescription medication prior to the local anesthetic wearing off.
-Continue to take your medication according to the instructions placed on the label for as long as necessary.
-Sometimes, you may supplement your prescriptions, if necessary, by taking two nonprescription analgesic tablets, such as Tylenol or Aleve, in between doses of the prescription medication.
-Please check with Dr. Britten for specific instructions regarding which type of analgesic you may use as a supplement.
+Following periodontal surgery, the discomfort level varies from patient to patient and even from one area to another.
+You may have been given a long lasting anesthetic and it is not uncommon for you to remain “numb” for several hours after surgery.
+In order to minimize the discomfort, it is best to start taking your prescription Ibuprofen prior to the local anesthetic wearing off.
+Continue to take your discomfort medication according to the instructions placed on the label for as long as it is needed.
+Sometimes, you may supplement your prescription medication, if necessary, by taking 2 non-prescription analgesic tablets, such as Tylenol (Acetaminophen) in between doses of your prescription medications.
+Please check with Dr. Britten with any specific instructions regarding which analgesic you may use as a supplement.

-Should nausea occur, it is most likely the result of swallowing small amounts of blood or as a side effect from your medication.
-To minimize the possibility, avoid taking medications on an empty stomach.
-Take all medications, if possible, with a small amount of food.
-If it persists and results in vomiting, stop taking all medications and contact the office.
+Should nausea occur, it is most likely the result of swallowing small amounts of blood or as a side effect of your medication.
+While you may have been instructed pre-operatively to avoid food due to having sedation anesthesia, it is generally advised to take medications with food post-operatively.
+If it persists and results in vomiting, stop taking all medications and contact our office.

-This is a normal sign of healing, unless it exists in the presence of temperature and pain.
-If severe swelling is present, or you have a temperature of 101 or greater, please contact our office.
-To minimize swelling, place an ice pack on your face over the area as soon as possible after the surgery.
-Hold this in place for 20 minutes and then remove the ice pack for 20 minutes.
-Repeat this as often as possible, for the first 2448 hours after surgery.
-If you are using the ice pack provided by our office, the gel pack that was provided can be placed in the microwave for 1015 seconds and it can be used as a moist heat pack until the swelling subsides.
+This is a normal sign of healing, especially in the first 7 days following surgery.
+Swelling commonly gets worse before it gets better.
+If severe swelling with pain is present or you have a temperature of 101 or greater, please contact our office.
+To minimize swelling, place ice pack on your face over the area as soon as possible following surgery for 20 minutes on and then 20 minutes off.
+(Refreeze ice pack when not in use) Repeat this as often as possible for the first 3 days.
+If swelling persists after 3 days, utilize moist heat packs 20 minutes on and off until swelling subsides.
+(Place given gel pack in the microwave for 10-15 seconds)

 Bruising is not unusual and can occur in varying degrees.
 To minimize bruising utilize ice packs as described above.
-A homeopathic medication called ARNICA, can be purchased at health food stores.
-This topical gel and/or tablets that dissolve beneath the tongue can minimize or shorten the extent and duration of any bruising.
+A homeopathic medication called ARNICA can be purchased over the counter.
+This topical gel can minimize or shorten the extent and duration of any bruising.

-If you were given a prescription for an antibiotic, be sure to take all of it as prescribed.
+If you were given a prescription for an antibiotic, be sure to take it all as directed and do not stop after 2-3 days even if it is feeling better.
+Antibiotics are often used to prevent surgical infections as much as they are used to treat infections.
 Ladies, please be aware that antibiotic medications can reduce the effectiveness of birth control pills.